kazurayam/ReinventKatalonStudio/README.md

 > When I have a set of Groovy Scripts located outside a Katalon Studio project, is it possible for a TestCase script in a Katalon Studio to load and execute these external scripts?

 Having this question in mind, I wrote [`Test Cases/reinvent/main`](Scripts/GroovyShell/main/Script1576283878899.groovy).
-It implements a function `callExternalScript(Path file)`.
-I think that `callExternalScript` looks similar to the built-in `WebUI.callTestCase()` keyword.
+It implements a function `callExternalScript(Path file)` which can load and execute Groovy script located anywhere, even outside the Katalon Studio project.

-I seem to have reinvented Katalon Studio here. :smile_cat:
+`callExternalScript` looks similar to the built-in `WebUI.callTestCase()` keyword, but different at the same time.
+Katalon Studio reinvented!